iommirocks/iommi/docs/howto.rst

         columns__a__query__form__include=True,
     )

+The `query` namespace here is used to configure a :doc:`Variable` so you can configure the behavior of the searching by passing parameters here.

+The `query__form` namespace is used to configure the :doc:`Field`, so here you can pass any argument to `Field` here to customize it.

 .. _attrs:

 How do I customize HTML attributes, CSS classes or CSS style specifications?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :code:`attrs` namespace has special handling to make it easy to customize.
+The `attrs` namespace has special handling to make it easy to customize.
 There are three main cases:

 First the straight forward case where a key/value pair is rendered in the output: